inflmts/cop4533-hw2/README.md

 You will need a recent version of Python (tested with Python 3.14.3).

-`cache.py` reads from the provided file, or standard input if no file is specified.
+`cache.py` reads from the specified file or standard input.
 Example:

 ```
 ./cache.py examples/example.in